DyogenIBENS/FINSURF/README.md

 ## Usage

-### Setting up your working environment for SCORPiOs
+### Setting up your working environment for FINSURF

 Before any FINSURF run, you should:
  - go to FINSURF root folder,